 – The abbreviation should be used alone thereafter.

 Free Papers & Poster Presentations will be considered on the following themes:

 • Retina / Uveitis

 Video submissions must be between 2 and 4 minutes long and demonstrate a surgical technique or show clinical signs

 After submitting your Video Competition abstract you will be contacted by the programme team with a dropbox link to upload your video.

-Booth space is being offered as 6 sqm packages which include a complimentary allocation of exhibitor badges and the opportunity to include a corporate profile on the virtual exhibition on the WSPOS website and on the congress app.
+Booth space is being offered as 6 sqm packages which include a table and chairs and an allocation of complimentary exhibitor badges.
+Also included is the opportunity to include a corporate profile on the virtual exhibition on the WSPOS website and on the congress app.
 Multiple packages may be purchased if required.

 Europaplein 24, 1078 GZ Amsterdam,

 We are delighted to announce our Keynote Speakers for the 5th World Congress of Ophthalmology and Strabismus (WCPOS V)

 Burton Kushner USA